4 Emerging Business Trends That Affect Your Profitability

-The Great Recession has altered the very foundations of life and business and set-off changes that are transforming industries and companies.
-The emergence of earth-shattering business trends redefines the way business is conducted and profits are realized.
+The Great Recession has altered the very foundations of life and business and set off changes that are transforming industries and companies.
+Climate changes are inspiring new corporate commitments to sustainability.
+New generations are bringing new values to the forefront.

-The following four business trends are reshaping business.
+The emergence of these tide-shifting business trends redefines the way business is conducted and profits are realized.
+Four trends, in particular, are reshaping the world of business.
 Understanding them will help you to respond and redefine your go-to-market process to capitalize on the new reality.

 Businesses can use data to increase revenue and reduce costs.
 For instance, according to Inc.,

-"Businesses successfully mining Big Data are cross-referencing their internal information—pricing histories, customer traffic patterns—with multiple outside sources to increase revenue by understanding customers' behavior better, reducing costs by eliminating inefficiencies and human bias, strengthening client bonds by anticipating clients' needs, enriching service offerings with new knowledge, and giving employees new tools to perform their jobs better."
+Businesses successfully mining Big Data are cross-referencing their internal information—pricing histories, customer traffic patterns—with multiple outside sources to increase revenue by understanding customers' behavior better, reducing costs by eliminating inefficiencies and human bias, strengthening client bonds by anticipating clients' needs, enriching service offerings with new knowledge, and giving employees new tools to perform their jobs better.

 Information forms the basis of decision making.
-For businesses to compete, they will require skills and technology to find the truly valuable data in a universe of exploding content.
+For businesses to compete, they will require skills and technology to find the truly valuable data in a universe of content.

 The Frugal Consumer